 We’ve had a lot of fun—and some debate—lately with reading lists from people like Carl Sagan, Neil DeGrasse Tyson, and even Marilyn Monroe (via her library).
 And we’ve featured undergraduate syllabi from the teaching days of David Foster Wallace and W.H.
 Auden.
 Now for something more-or-less formal than those.
 This one comes via a 2003 piece by Kevin Moffett in McSweeney’s spin-off The Believer (10 years old this month—I know, right?).
-The list (first page above) has a somewhat illustrious heritage.
+The list (first page above and full list below) has a somewhat illustrious heritage.
 Compiled by postmodernist writer Donald Barthelme for his students at the University of Houston, it then made its way to Barthelme’s student, Southern writer Padgett Powell.
 The list then came to Moffett when he was a student of Powell’s at the University of Florida.

 Consisting of 81 books, mostly novels and short story collections (and the work of Samuel Beckett—“entire”), and mostly twentieth-century modernist fiction, the list came to Powell with Barthelme’s instruction to attack the books, “in no particular order, just read them.”